 - 1582/1610 – The Rheims-Douai Bible once again was written before the KJV bible.

 As of September 2020, the full Bible has been translated into 704 languages, the New Testament has been translated into an additional 1,551 languages, and Bible portions or stories into 1,160 other languages.
-Thus at least some portions of the Bible have been translated into 3,415 languages.
+And so far at least some portions of the Bible have been translated into 3,415 languages.

 The First Five Books Genesis, Exodus, Leviticus, Numbers, and Deuteronomy were all written by Moses in about 1,300 B.C.
 The Book of Psalms, which is generally believed to be the most widely read and the most highly treasured of all the books in the Old Testament is a collection of poems, prayers, and songs used by the early church for the public religious worship and personal devotion.